 Section 5.13.
-Duties of the Historian The Historian will serve as a non-voting member of the Board of Directors.
-The Historian will serve on the By Laws Committee with his/her primary duty being Board compliance with the THSADA By Laws.
-The Historian will attend all Board of Directors meetings and act in an advisory capacity to all THSADA committees.
+Duties of the Ex Officio – The Ex Officio will serve as a non-voting member of the Board of Directors.
+The EO will serve on the By Laws Committee with his/her primary duty being Board compliance with the THSADA By Laws.
+The EO will attend all Board of Directors meetings and will serve on the Awards Committee.
 Presidential appointment.

 Section 5.14.
 Duties of the Regional Directors Regional Directors shall attend all regular meetings of the association (THSADA) and all scheduled board meetings.
 Each Regional Director should call at least two meetings during the school year (prior to the fall and spring board of director meetings) of their regional membership for the purpose of updating information and formalizing recommendations to the Board of Directors at the next regular meeting.
 Regional Directors are encouraged to attend any and all UIL meetings to better inform the membership in their region.
 Meetings called by the Regional Director are under the auspices of the THSADA.
 The Regional Directors will set and approve the agenda.
 A $300.00 fee is the recommended amount to be charged per meeting to present at a Region meeting.

 Section 5.16.
 Quorum A quorum shall consist of two-thirds of the Board of Directors and any action taken shall be based on simple majority vote.

 Section 5.17.
 Election of Officers The President shall serve a one-year term and not be eligible for re-election.
 The President-Elect will succeed the President the following year, followed the second year by the Vice President.
 The election of a Vice-President will occur prior to the annual summer General Session and announced at the annual summer General Session meeting.
 Election ballots will be electronically distributed to all Active members of THSADA.
 If a candidate receives 50% majority of the total votes cast, that individual will be declared the Vice President.
 If less than 50%, there will be a runoff between the top two candidates.
-Each Region may select a Vice-Presidential candidate to be presented at the THSADA State Conference.
+Each Region may select a Vice-Presidential nominee to be candidate for election.
 If a Region’s nominee is elected as the President-elect that Region will not be allowed a President-elect nominee for one year.
-The The nominating committee may also select a Vice-Presidential candidate to be presented at the State Conference.
-The Past President will conduct the election.